- November 22, 2022

 Depending on the license deployed, archiving in Office 365 also enables businesses to carry out legal and litigation holds, determine user permissions and control retention company-wide.
 A serious set of features offering basic levels of business compliance.

-Some great features included with Office 365 in place archiving:
+Some great features included with online Office 365 in-place archiving:

 - Archiving adds up to 100GB of additional storage for a mailbox.